 The global Covid-19 pandemic has changed the world in a countless number of ways.
 From travel to just ordering a coffee, everything is different thanks to the virus that has swept across the globe.
 It can be difficult, in these trying times, to keep up to date with what’s going on around the world.
-We’re providing a breakdown of what will and will not happen to your international move if you’re thinking about relocating or returning to Australia and New Zealand, so that you can be confident in the international removal process.
+We’re providing a breakdown of what will and will not happen to your international move if you’re thinking about relocating to Australia and New Zealand, so that you can be confident in the international removal process.

 Travel restrictions to consider for your international removal to Australia or New Zealand

 At the time of writing [14/09/2021] there are several border restrictions in both Australia and New Zealand.
 Whilst travel between these two countries is permitted, travel from everywhere else is under strict limitation.
 Currently, to enter Australia, you must hold citizenship, have familial relations living there, or dual nationality.
 There are other exceptions which are available on the Australian Government’s website.
 Similarly, New Zealand is also restricting who can enter the country.
 Australia has a limited number of people it will allow to enter any given territory per week, so it can be difficult to plan when you may arrive.
 Furthermore, it is necessary to quarantine for 14 days upon arrival.

 Whilst restrictions on the movement of people are in place, there are also restrictions on the movement of goods.
 Moving personal belongings into either Australia or New Zealand now also carries new guidelines and procedures.
 Whilst the World Health Organisation has declared that there is minimal risk of contamination via handling when correct PPE is in use, there are still processes that are in place to minimise the risk of importing potentially harmful goods to the countries.